LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 GET	/       controllers.Application.index()
 ```

-That simply tells Play that when the web server receives a GET request for the / path, it must call the `controllers.Application.index()` method.
+That simply tells Play that when the web server receives a GET request for the `/` path, it must call the `controllers.Application.index()` method.

-Let’s see how the `controllers.Application.index` method looks like.
+Let’s see what the `controllers.Application.index` method looks like.
 Open the `todolist/app/controllers/Application.java` source file:

 ```
 package controllers;